OSHE-Github/Open-Source-Modular-Controller/README.md

 [Full assembly guide](/Documents/Assembly%20guide.md)

 ## What the Project Could Use Next
 1. On‑board processing for more advanced input mapping
 2. Improved module-to-module communication protocol
 3. Magnetic pogo‑pin connectors for easier swapping
 4. Wireless mode using Bluetooth HID
 5. Additional module types (triggers, sliders, touchpads)

+## Semester End Report
+For the Enterprise Program at Michigan Tech there is a end of semester report for the project to summarize the progress of the project.
+[Link](/Documents/Open%20Source%20Modular%20Controller%20Fall%202025%20Final%20Report.pdf)

 ## Acknowledgements
 This project is supported by the Open Source Hardware Enterprise at Michigan Technological University.